 Prior to the hearing, the hearing board will be provided with the case file, investigative report, and any responses to the investigative report.
-All members of the hearing board shall review the investigative report (including the parties' responses), ask questions during the hearing as they deem appropriate, and participate in the deliberations leading to the final decisions (as described in Part XI.6.C.)
+All members of the hearing board shall review the investigative report (including the parties' responses), ask questions during the hearing as they deem appropriate, and participate in the deliberations leading to the final decisions (as described in Part X.6.C.)

-Board coordinator: The sexual misconduct hearing board will also have a hearing board officer assigned to the case.
-The hearing board coordinator refers to a college official designated by the vice president for Student Development and dean of students to advise hearing board members, complainants, and respondents on procedural issues related to the hearing process and policies as outlined in Colby- Sawyer College's established grievance procedures for allegations against students.
+Board coordinator: Sexual Misconduct Hearing Board will also have a hearing board officer assigned to the case.
+The hearing board coordinator refers to a college official designated by the vice president for Student Development and dean of students to advise hearing board members, complainants, and respondents on procedural issues related to the hearing process and policies as outlined in Colby-Sawyer College's established grievance procedures for allegations against students.
 Hearing board coordinators are not members of the hearing board and do not have influence with any decisions made by the hearing board.

-At least ten (10) days prior to the hearing, the parties and their advisors will be notified of the hearing date, time, and location (or relevant electronic information, if the hearing will be conducted remotely) and invited to meet with the assigned board coordinator to review the sexual misconduct hearing board's procedures.
+At least ten (10) days prior to the hearing, the parties and their advisors will be notified of the hearing date, time, and location (or relevant electronic information, if the hearing will be conducted remotely)

+and invited to meet with the assigned board coordinator to review the Title IX Sexual Harassment Hearing Board's procedures.